“There’s power in looking silly and not caring that you do.”-Amy Poehler

 #49 Annie Edison, Community

-The most studious member of the study group, this former Adderall addict is estranged from her family.
+The most studious member of the study group, this former Adderall addict, is estranged from her family.
 She’s perky and optimistic and has thrown herself into both her academics and extracurricular life at Greendale Community College.
-She worked on the school paper, served as part of campus security.
+She worked on the school paper and served as part of campus security.
 She initially had a crush on Troy that had started when the two attended high school together.
 She and Jeff have a mutual attraction, but her only boyfriend has been Britta’s ex Vaughn.